-- A higher chance of stroke or very bad and sometimes deadly heart problems have been noted with the use of drugs like this medicine (Vantas) in men.
-The chance is low, but get medical help right away if you have chest pain or pressure, a change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight.
+- A higher chance of stroke or severe and sometimes deadly heart problems have been noted with the use of drugs like this medicine (Vantas) in men.
+The chance is low, but get medical help right away if you have chest pain or pressure, weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on 1 side of the face, or change in eyesight.

 - A very bad pituitary gland problem (pituitary apoplexy) has rarely happened with this medicine (Vantas).
 Most of the time, this has happened within 2 weeks after the first dose.
 Call your doctor right away if you have a sudden headache, throwing up, passing out, mood changes, eye weakness, not able to move your eyes, or change in eyesight.